artalar/reatom/docs/glossary.md

 It is better than `redux-thunk`, becaus you can inspect an action with side-effect and it payload in a subscription log or in a [devtools](https://reatom.js.org/#/packages/debug?id=redux-devtools).

+Commonly Reatom, inspiring by Redux, is focused only a simple and reactive description of application data-model and not provide an extra methods for manage complex side-effect.
+You still can use reactions (see above) for describe all asynchronous workflow of your application, but if you want more futures tools you can reuse a packages from redux ecosystem, like [redux-saga](https://redux-saga.js.org) or [redux-observable](https://redux-observable.js.org).
+[Here you can find an example](https://reatom.js.org/#/guides/migration-from-redux?id=for-redux-saga-users) how to do it with `redux-saga`.

 ## Atom

-Atoms\* are state**less** instructions to calculate derived state in the right order (without [glitches](https://stackoverflow.com/questions/25139257/terminology-what-is-a-glitch-in-functional-reactive-programming-rx)).
+Atoms\* are state**less** instructions to calculate derived state in the right order (without [glitches](https://en.wikipedia.org/wiki/Reactive_programming#Glitches)).

-> For redux users: **atom - is a thing that works concomitantly like reducer and selector.**
+> For redux users: **atom unifying reducer and selector to a one entity.**

 Atom reducers may depend on declared action or other atoms and must be pure functions that return new immutable version of the state.
 If a reducer returns old state – depended atoms and subscribers will not be triggered.

-> [\*](https://github.com/calmm-js/kefir.atom/blob/master/README.md#related-work) The term "atom" is borrowed from [Clojure](http://clojure.org/reference/atoms) and comes from the idea that one only performs ["atomic"](https://en.wikipedia.org/wiki/Read-modify-write), or [race-condition](https://en.wikipedia.org/wiki/Race_condition) free, operations on individual atoms.
-Besides that reatoms atoms is stateless and seamlessly like [Futures](https://en.wikipedia.org/wiki/Futures_and_promises) in this case.

 ```js
 import { declareAtom } from '@reatom/core'